 You can easily connect your data from sheets into BigQuery using BigQuery’s data connector.
 The steps below illustrate how:

 Login to your GCP console and Navigate to the BigQuery UI using the hamburger menu.

 After creating the dataset, next up we create a BigQuery table that will contain our incoming data from sheets.

-We click on create table.
+We click on create a table.
 In the create a table tab, we select Drive.

-Fill the table name and select create table.
+Fill in the table name and select create a table.
 With your sheets linked to your BigQuery, you can always commit changes to your sheet and it will automatically appear in BigQuery.

 Now that we have data in BigQuery, we can perform SQL queries on our ingested data.

 The image following shows a short query we performed on the data in BigQuery.